kazuar/kazuar.github.io/_posts/2016-12-29-visualize-trip-with-flask-and-mapbox.md

 {% endraw %}
 {% endhighlight %}

-On the server side, we need to add a couple of more details to the stop locations so we can move the car between the stop locations.
+On the server side, we need to add a couple of additional details to the stop locations so we can move the car between them.

 Add the following code to the server side: